I bet you’ve never seen so many anachronisms in one place! Let’s really quickly unpack the SPF, DKIM and DMARC DNS records.

 This tells the recipient server to apply the policy to 50% of emails that fail SPF and DKIM checks: Quarantine them, and send failure reports to dmarc-reports@example.com.

 How strict you make things is up to you, and also depends on how much energy you personally have to wade through the reports, which from my experience need a tools decider.
-My personal go-to is MXToolbox.com.
+You can use tools at MXToolbox.com for this.

 Leave a Reply